 You will also need access to digital video recording device and/or digital camera and associated software to save and upload video and image files to OpenSpace.
 Many mobile phone and smart phones include this technology.

 Software to view online videos and images.
 Software such as Adobe Reader, Windows Media Player, Windows Photo Viewer etc. are available as a free download from the internet

 Digital video recording device and/or digital camera and associated software to save and upload video and image files to OpenSpace.
 Many mobile phone and smart phones include this technology

 Language, Literacy and Numeracy

 Our free online assessment tool can help give you an idea of the language, literacy and numeracy skills needed to study a VET course.
 This tool can also help you determine your learning level and help you plan your future studies.
 You can access the Language, Literacy and Numeracy tool here.

-- Module 13 – Reflection: June 2018
+Module 13 – April 2019

 Work effectively in the leisure and health industries

 Provide appropriate leisure and health services

-- Operate within the policies and procedures of the leisure and health sector
+Operate within the policies and procedures of the leisure and health sector

 Use communication to build relationships